prodblog/prodblog.github.io/_posts/2015-09-04-world-of-warcraft-and-color.markdown

 ---
 layout: post
 title: "World of Warcraft & Color"
-date:   2015-09-04 10:00:00
+date: {}
 categories: design
+published: true
 ---

 I played World of Warcraft (WoW) when I was a teenager.
 While most of it was a complete waste of time, there have been a few positives that came out of playing Blizzard Entertainment's multiplayer behemoth.
-Before the game finally fades away[^wow-dying], I wanted to take a look at how Blizzard used color in a very simple way to produce one of the best interfaces in gaming.
-This post is a key design lesson from World of Warcraft.
+Before the game finally fades away[^wow-dying], I wanted to take a look at how Blizzard used color in a very simple way to popularize a significant feature in interface design.
+This post is a lesson in interface color usage from World of Warcraft.

 ![World of Warcraft](/assets/img/wow/wow.jpg)
 <!--more-->

 ##Color Coded Quality
- In WoW and other online role playing games, finding or buying rare items is a core part of the game.
-Each item has a certain quality.
-It might be a high amount of armor that an item provides, or maybe it just looks really cool.
+ In WoW and other online role playing games, finding or buying rare items is a core part of the experience.
+Each item has a certain quality, rarity, and thus value.
+An item might provide a high amount of armor or maybe it just looks really cool.
 That's where Color Coded Quality comes in.
-Also known as [item rarity](http://www.giantbomb.com/color-coded-loot/3015-4702/), Color Coded Quality is a quick way for players to check how good their items are.
-It's not a very complicated design element, but it's one rarely seen in interfaces.
+Also known as [item rarity](http://www.giantbomb.com/color-coded-loot/3015-4702/), Color Coded Quality is a quick way for players to check how valuable their items are.
+It's not a very complicated design element, but it's one not used enough in interfaces.

  Look at this example:

  ![Inventory Example](/assets/img/wow/wowinv.png)

- While this particular user's inventory seems like a mess, it's pretty easy to identify which items are higher value than the others just by referring to the very intuitive color key:
+ While this particular user's inventory is very cluttered, it's pretty easy to identify which items are higher value than the others just by referring to the very intuitive color key:
 <htmL>
 <div style="width: 100%; background-color: #292b2f; text-align: center; padding: 1em; font-family: Noto Sans">
     <span style="color:#9d9d9d; margin-right: 6px; text-shadow: 1px 1px black">Poor </span>